Grazie! Your submission has been received!

 #method

-Stenosing ligamentitis disrupts the normal sliding of the tendon of the finger and gradually complicates the usual movements of the hand.
-The person first feels stiffness, then painful clicks appear, and in the later stages the finger is fixed in a bent position.
+Stenosing tenosynovitis disrupts the normal gliding of the finger tendon and gradually makes the usual hand movements more difficult.
+At first, a person feels stiffness, then a painful clicking appears, and at later stages the finger becomes fixed in a bent position.

 Чому виникає клацаючий палець: біль, блокування, скутість. Діагностика та лікування у Львові Mashtaler Ortho&Trauma.

-Excessive load on the brush
+Excessive Strain on the Hand

-Main symptoms and stages of the disease
+Main Symptoms and Stages of the Disease

-Early manifestations
+Early Manifestations

 Early signs: